sebastian-lerner/nodejs-circleci-runner/aws_config/readme.md

 Scale-in protection will be enabled in the Auto Scaling group to prevent instances in use from being terminated by the Auto Scaling group.

-This prevents the scenario where multiple jobs are running in different instances, completing out of the order they were submitted, reducing the queue depth, and having the Auto Scaling group subsequently terminate the oldest instance to match the new smaller queue - even if a job is still running on it.
+This prevents the scenario where multiple jobs are running in different instances, completing out of the order they were submitted, reducing the number of unclaimed tasks, and having the Auto Scaling group subsequently terminate the oldest instance to match the new unclaimed task count - even if a job is still running on it.

 ## Step 1: Preparing the runner installation script